mclehman/game-of-life/readme.md

 ## Status

 Stable, if not optimized.
-While the program has no performance issues, it is a naïve implementation consisting solely of a two-dimensional which is fully copied to calculate the next generation.
+While the program has no performance issues, it is a naïve implementation consisting solely of a two-dimensional array which is fully copied to calculate the next generation.

 ### Possible Updates